 Take a look at this picture of a design as we originally installed it several years ago.
 There are two “errors” you can see that we recently corrected.
 Read more

 The big lesson about surveying is: Don’t build anything on land that is in dispute.
 If you’re wrong you could be taking down what was just built, at your own expense.
-Plus it is just the right thing to do – stay on your own property and respect your neighbor’s, as you would have them do to your property.
+Plus it is just the right thing to do – stay on your own property and respect your neighbor’s rights, as you would have them respect yours.

 It is so common when we do a property line fence that Read more